piniazik/shelter/README.md

-# shelter
+- 👋 Hi, I’m Aliaksei.
-My project for Rs school
+- 👀 This my project for rs school.